dhvanisoni/dhvanisoni/README.md

 * 🚀 I'm a Data Science professional dedicated to transforming complex business problems into actionable insights and innovative solutions.
 * 📊 My expertise spans across Data Analysis, Machine Learning and AI, where I apply my knowledge to crack real-world business challenges, delivering data-driven solutions that drive progress.
-* Technical Skills: Python, SQL, Power BI, Tableau, Machine Learning, Artificial Intelligence and Cloud Computing
+* Key Strengths: Python, SQL, Power BI, Tableau, Machine Learning, Artificial Intelligence and Cloud Computing
 * ⚡The world of Data and AI never stands still, and neither do I. I'm constantly exploring new tech to stay ahead.
 * 🌟 Looking Ahead: Every dataset tells a story, and every problem presents an opportunity for innovation.
 I am here to explore, solve, innovate, and share.
 * Feel free to visit my GitHub repos.
 I'm all about sharing my journey and learning from others.
 Let's connect, collaborate, and create something amazing together!